 First, my comments on this thread said nothing about all being eventually saved.
 Jeremy has read that into my statements here.
 So, to understand what I believe will transpire in the coming age, the sabbath millennium, one does not have to believe in the ultimate reconciliation of all to God.

 Second, it is not true to say that the Biblical admonitions such as not hardening one’s heart are rendered ‘completely meaningless’ by what I have said or believe.
 Most Christians can’t seem to get past the idea that not all Biblical statements about reward and punishment have to be about salvation or final damnation.
 As I have stated several times in other comments, there will be varying rewards or punishments according to what we have done with what we had the opportunity to know.
 Christ said that it will be more tolerable in the judgment for Sodom than Capernaum, for Tyre & Sidon than for Chorazin & Bethsaida.
 Christ also said that the servant who knows his master’s will will receive more stripes of punishment than one who does not.
-To whom much is given mich is required.
-I think one must ignore such statements if one is an Adventist because they imply that God will arouse the dead unbelievers from their soul sleep, make them bow down in some sort of demonstration of forced homage, and then put them through some sort of punishment before relegating them to death in the lake of fire.
+To whom much is given much is required.
+I think one must ignore such statements if one is an Adventist because if they are accepted they would make Adventists believe that God will arouse the dead unbelievers from their soul sleep, make them bow down in some sort of demonstration of forced homage, and then put them through some sort of punishment before relegating them to death in the lake of fire.
 I don’t know how one can make such a view reflect positively on the nature of God.

 I also believe that there is great advantage in coming to Christ and participating in His life, and doing one’s part to fulfill His will on earth now.
 God has provided this new creation life for us and we can partake of it in a certain sense now, before glorification.
 The sooner one does so the better.
 The earlier one does so, and the deeper one’s relationship to Christ becomes, the greater value is given to one’s life and to the advancement of the kingdom.